 Look for other business support organisations for your particular circumstances

->

-> - your Local Enterprise Partnership may offer a range of funding and advice services.
+- your Local Growth Hub may offer a range of funding and advice services

-> 3. Find financing and financial support
+3. Find financing and financial support

 Be realistic about whether banks and other investors will finance you

 - They are unlikely to be interested unless you have a credible business plan and ideally previous business experience.
 Many new businesses rely on savings, family and friends.

 - Even if you have worked in a similar business, you may find it difficult to raise money unless you have a track record of successful management.